rradczewski/ymmv/_drafts/learning-by-testing.md

 });
 ```

-The more you move away from implementation details and the more you describe the behavior, the better (of course, as you come to testing the actual implementation, it becomes harder to avoid and also less sensible).
+The more you move away from implementation details and the more you describe the behavior, the better.
+Of course, as you come to testing the actual implementation, it becomes harder to avoid and also less sensible.

 ```js
 it("should prevent the user from closing if it has unsaved changes", () => {